evgenyneu/evgenii.com/app/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 * Create a new project in Android Studio.
 * Create new test configuration and run the tests.
 * Write tests for basic UI interactions in activity.

-Here we will be using test-driven development approach (called TDD) to write a simple Android app.

-### TDD?

-Don't worry if it sounds scary and too scientific.
-It is actually very simple.
-All it means is writing tests *before* writing the app code.
-I think it's easy to bring TDD to Android development because both the platform and Java language have excellent testing capabilities.

 ### I assume you already know